Explore the “New Klamath”

 THE “NEW KLAMATH”

-With dam removal complete, we are excited to once again offer trips on the Upper Klamath.
+With dam removal complete, we are excited to offer trips on the renewed river.
 There is no better way to experience the world’s largest dam removal restoration project than to visit the river.
 A wide variety of trip options allows anyone the opportunity to experience the New Klamath.
-And in what might be the best new river trip in the west, the “New Klamath” Three-Day offers the most remarkable journey on a restored Klamath River, bringing together five sections of the Klamath in a way that simply was not possible prior to dam removal.
+And in what might is certainly one of the best river trip in the west, the “New Klamath” Three-Day offers the most remarkable journey on a restored Klamath River, bringing together five sections of the Klamath in a way that simply was not possible prior to dam removal.

 But first, how did we get here?
 In short, whitewater recreation was mandated by FERC to be included in the scope of the project.
 In collaboration with our friends at American Whitewater, other outfitters, and our combined efforts to advocate for recreation – today outfitters and the public have the opportunity to explore the “New Klamath.”
 Read our historical account of what happened during the largest dam removal project in history.
 See also: What is the “New Klamath”?